 Sometimes all you need is a team of supportive friends or family members to keep you rooted on your weight loss journey.
-Look for a supportive team that will call you out on your wrongs and hold you accountable for your wrong decisions.
+Look for a supportive team that will provide positive reinforcement and require accountability.
 You can also seek group or individual counselling support, a positive online social network, or exercise clubs’ support (1).

 The Bottom Line

-Weight loss resistance occurs not because you are not putting in the work but because of your hormones.
-For example, your insulin hormone may make your body store fat instead of burning it.
+Weight loss resistance occurs not because you are not putting in the work but sometimes because of your hormones or some other natural reaction by your body to weight loss.
 Experts recommend performing a resistance training program to fight this.
-In extreme cases, you are advised to implement better eating patterns, seek support, and plan.
+You are also advised to implement better eating patterns, seek support, and plan.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on for decision-making.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!